Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Is a beneficiary who previously participated in the National DPP eligible to participate in MDPP?

-Yes, a beneficiary who previously participated in the National DPP is still eligible for MDPP services as long as prior DPP sessions were not billed to Medicare and the beneficiary meets all other MDPP eligibility requirements.
+Yes, a beneficiary who previously participated in the National DPP is still eligible for MDPP services as long as prior DPP sessions were not billed to Medicare and the beneficiary meets all other MDPP eligibility requirements (PDF).

 Is there a database that suppliers can access to determine whether beneficiaries have previously received MDPP services?

-We are exploring an electronic mechanism using existing CMS systems that MDPP suppliers could access to verify beneficiaries’ prior receipt of MDPP services and intend to provide additional information on this mechanism in future guidance, as appropriate.
-In the meantime, MDPP suppliers can contact their Medicare Administrative Contractor (MAC) to see if MDPP services have previously been received by a beneficiary.
-To find an organization's MAC, please visit the cms.gov website on MACs.
+MDPP suppliers should contact their Medicare Administrative Contractor (MAC) to see if MDPP services have previously been received by a beneficiary.
+To find an organization's MAC, please visit “Who are the MACs.”

-What if a beneficiary moves to a location where there is no MDPP supplier after he or she has started receiving the set of MDPP services?
+What if a beneficiary moves to a location where there are no MDPP suppliers after they have started receiving the set of MDPP services in-person?

 Coach Requirements and Supplier Standards